video premiere: olga bell, 'randomness'

 Have you been a fan of club music for long?
 Which artists in particular do you like?

-I listened obsessively to Aphex Twin, Boards of Canada and Squarepusher in college but I'm not sure they qualify.
-I like music that I can't immediately understand I like to feel overwhelmed.
+I listened obsessively to Aphex Twin, Boards of Canada, and Squarepusher in college but I'm not sure they qualify.
+I like music that I can't immediately understand; I like to feel overwhelmed.
 I'm definitely new to Serious Club Music, but I keep returning to Robert Hood, Jeff Mills and MK, so I guess I like the Detroit sound of a little while ago?
 I like music that sounds like work, that's not too slick.

-What's your favourite tempo?
+What's your favorite tempo?

 What's your go-to dance move?

 Running man/try not to bite your lower lip.

 Who do you wish you could dance like?

 Soraya Lundy, Sun Kim, Omari Mizrahi and Rude Mes.

 How did you come to work with Minister Akins?

 I was hypnotized by his video for Cakes da Killa's "Truth Tella."